 - includes a mobile station operated on board the aircraft or on the ground in communication with aircraft.

-Frequency Assignment – Is a frequency which has been chosen to minimise interference to or from other users.
+Frequency Assignment – Is a process of frequency selection to minimise interference to or from other users.
 While care is taken to assign a frequency this does not guarantee that its use will be interference free.

 ACMA – Australian Communications and Media Authority

-ARFU - Aerodrome Frequency Response Unit is a VHF transceiver which provides an automatic response when the pilot transmits on the traffic frequency (normally a CTAF) for a particular aerodrome
+ARFU - Aerodrome Frequency Response Unit is a VHF transceiver which provides an automatic response when the pilot transmits on the traffic frequency (normally a CTAF) for a particular non-controlled aerodrome.

 MBZ - The Mandatory Broadcast Zone frequencies are nominally used within 15NM radius of a designated aerodrome up to and including 5,000FT AGL, unless otherwise specified.
 The frequencies allocated, are those on which pilot can arrange mutual separation at non-controlled aerodromes.

 UHF - Ultra High Frequency is the radio frequency spectrum between 300 MHz and 3 GHz, aeronautical UHF channels are managed by the Department of Defence.